Tech030893/MahindraLYLF/README.md

 - fully functional app with app icon and splash screen.
 - Project is still work in progress.
 - App is functional, free and ready to use.

+## Note:
+- This domain has expired.
+- The provided API link dosen't work as per my knowledge.